Skip to main content

 The Complex Etiology of Erythrocytosis in TRT

 A primary example of this complexity is the development of TRT-induced erythrocytosis, defined as a hematocrit level exceeding 54%.
 While it is a common side effect, its occurrence is highly variable.
-A simple model might link it to a highly (short CAG repeats), which upregulates erythropoietin (EPO) production and enhances the bone marrow’s sensitivity to EPO.
+A simple model might link it to a highly sensitive androgen receptor (short CAG repeats), which upregulates erythropoietin (EPO) production and enhances the bone marrow’s sensitivity to EPO.
 This is a valid and important part of the mechanism.

 A polygenic and systems-level view, however, provides a much deeper explanation.
 The risk is modulated by a confluence of factors: